Health Benefits of Magnesium Oxide

 The following types of magnesium are popular as general dietary supplements:

-Magnesium glycinate
+Magnesium Glycinate

-Older research on magnesium glycine indicates that people tolerate it well and that it causes minimal side effects.
-This means it may be a good option for people who require higher doses of this nutrient or who experience side effects when using other types of magnesium.
+Magnesium glycinate is a compound of magnesium and glycine, an amino acid.
+Older research indicates it is well-tolerated and causes minimal side effects, making it a good option for people who require higher doses or experience side effects from other magnesium types.

-Magnesium lactate
+Magnesium Lactate

-Magnesium malate
+Magnesium Malate

-Magnesium citrate
+Magnesium Citrate

 Meishen contains other products and information you need, so please check it out.

-Magnesium chloride
+Magnesium Chloride

-Magnesium sulfate
+Magnesium Sulfate

+Magnesium sulfate is the form of magnesium found in Epsom salts.
 Many people add Epsom salts to baths and foot soaks to soothe aching muscles.
-However, little high quality evidence shows the body can absorb much magnesium from magnesium sulfate baths.
+However, there's little high-quality evidence showing the body can absorb much magnesium from magnesium sulfate baths.

 Several types of magnesium can help treat constipation, such as magnesium citrate.
 Other types may have utility as medical treatments.

-Magnesium oxide
+Magnesium Oxide

-Magnesium oxide is also present in some dietary supplements.
-However, the body does not absorb this form of magnesium well, according to a 2017 analysis.
+Doctors may use magnesium oxide to treat constipation or as an antacid for heartburn or indigestion.
+It is also present in some dietary supplements.
+However, the body does not absorb this form well, according to a 2017 analysis.

-Magnesium taurate
+Magnesium Taurate

 This type of magnesium is a compound of magnesium and taurine.
 Limited evidence suggests it may lower blood pressure and protect the cardiovascular system.
+A 2018 animal study reported that magnesium taurate reduced high blood pressure and heart damage in rats exposed to a toxic substance.
+However, more research is needed before using it as a treatment for cardiovascular conditions.

-How to choose a magnesium product
+How to Choose a Magnesium Product

-When choosing magnesium products, it is important to consider:
+When choosing magnesium products, consider:

 • whether a supplement or topical product is necessary

-• how much additional magnesium a person needs
+• how much additional magnesium you need

 • whether topical or oral forms are preferable

-Food sources
+Food Sources

 Cashews, peanuts, soy milk, and black beans are also good sources.
 Many other foods contain smaller amounts.
+However, the body only absorbs about 30–40% of dietary magnesium consumed, making it challenging for some people to get enough from their diet alone.

 Summary